-My current plan of action is to try a hyperbaric oxygen chamber soon.
-After reading a case study, and talking to others who have used them, it seems promising.
-I found a doctor who is willing to treat me with a hyperbaric oxygen chamber and who uses it with other Lyme disease patients.
-I’m currently waiting until I can tolerate the higher doses of Alinia for longer, and stop herxing from other treatments so I will require less hyperbaric oxygen treatments as they have an unusual temporary side effect where the pressure from the chamber can temporarily change the shape of your eye and impair your vision.
+These chambers can cause unusual temporary side effects where the pressure from the chamber can temporarily change the shape of your eye and impair your vision.
 So I want to be as close to remission as possible before exploring this option so I require less time and treatments in the chamber to reduce the risk of damaging my eyes, even if it is temporary.
 Opening your eyes in the chamber can also lead to cataracts.

 The science behind oxygen chambers is that oxygen kills most bacteria and parasites.
-However, it is difficult to get high concentrations of oxygen into the blood stream, tissues, and organs which is why a pressurized oxygen chambers can help.
+However, it is difficult to get high concentrations of oxygen into the blood stream, tissues, and organs which is why pressurized oxygen chambers can help.
 The pressurization with oxygen also helps break up biofilms.